nickojelly/nickojelly.github.io/content/en/blog/Sub_component_embedding.md

 ### Evaluation

-When comparing how these 3 different approach, Full Description, Full NER, and SCE, influence the resulting embedding vector, there is two main metrics we can look at.
-Absolute distance between the same vector across all the approaches, and the relative distance between a set of vectors across all the approaches.
+When comparing how these 3 different approaches, Full Description, Full NER, and SCE, influence the resulting embedding vector, there are two main metrics we can look at.
+Absolute distance between the same vector across all the approaches, and the relative distance between a set of vectors in one embedding compared to the distance of the same set in another.

 1. Absolute distance between the same vector across all the approaches (Cosine Distance):